-7 C., Wandersman, A., Kumpfer, K. L., Seybolt, D., Morrissey-Kane, E., & Davino, K. (2003).
+&lt;sup>7 C., Wandersman, A., Kumpfer, K. L., Seybolt, D., Morrissey-Kane, E., & Davino, K. (2003).
 What works in prevention: Principles of effective prevention programs.
 American Psychologist, 58, 449-456. doi: 10.1037.0003-066X.58.6-7.449.

-The Social Ecological Model (SEM) can be used to show the intersection of different factors that influence DV/SV: individual factors (age, education, income), relationship (social groups, friends, family members), community (schools, workplaces), and societal factors (health, economic, and social policies)8.
-The SEM helps to identify and understand the complex relationships individual. between an their interpersonal relationships, the local communities, and groups of which they are a part, and the larger societal factors that influence their life.
-This model is particularly useful in understanding risk and protective factors and how these relate to violence across the social ecology, and the Centers for Disease Control and Prevention (CDC) have compiled a list of these factors and how they correspond to each level of the SEM.
+The Social Ecological Model (SEM) can be used to show the intersection of different factors that influence DV/SV; individual factors (age, education, income), relationship (social groups, friends, family members), community (schools, workplaces), and societal factors (health, economic, and social policies).
+The SEM helps to identify and understand the complex relationships between individual. an their interpersonal relationships, the local communities, and groups of which they are a part, and the larger societal